CONTINUING EDUCATION COURSES

 ICAA SoCal Instructor Bios

-Erik K. Evens is Principal of Evens Architects, a KAA Design Company.
+Erik K. Evens is Principal of Evens Architects, a boutique studio of the KAA Design Group.
 He is a licensed architect in California, with over thirty years’ experience in residential, commercial, hospitality, and institutional work.
 He is a founding member and past President of the ICAA SoCal, and a Fellow of the ICAA.

 Domiane Forte earned a Bachelor of Arts in Liberal Arts, focusing on classical philosophy and mathematics, from Thomas Aquinas College, CA, and a Master of Architecture, focusing on classical architecture, from the University of Notre Dame, IN.
 He is an accomplished oil and watercolor painter, and a master draftsman dedicated to teaching and maintaining the craft of manual drafting and traditional watercolor illustration in an era of computer aided design and CGI rendering.
 He is a member of the California Art Club, and his art is shown at various galleries around Southern California and beyond.
 He is a certified instructor of classical architecture with the ICAA, where he has been teaching for the last 12 years, and is a member of the ICAA National Curriculum Committee.